micropython/micropython/docs/library/pyb.ADC.rst

            for val in buf:                     # loop over all values print(val)                      # print the value out

        This function does not allocate any memory.
+It has blocking behaviour: it does not return to the calling program until the buffer is full.

     .. method:: ADC.read_timed_with(buf, (adcx, ...), (bufx, ...), timer)